 To extend the life of whole beans, unopened sealed bags can be stored in the freezer to extend their freshness, however once the bag has been opened, we would recommend you transfer your beans to an airtight container and store them in a cool dark place as above.
 If you decide to do this, you should aim to consume the beans within two weeks of opening.
 However, you can return them to the freezer provided they are vacuum sealed and all the air is removed.

 Whole bean vs ground coffee

-Ground coffee tends to go stale more quickly than whole bean coffee due to its larger surface area.
-Even when stored correctly, whole beans will hold their flavour for about a month before they begin to turn, whereas ground coffee might only maintain its integrity for a couple of weeks.
-It is for this reason that experts recommend you grind your own beans at home if you can, and that you do it as and when you’re preparing a brew.
-Bear in mind that if you want to grind your own beans you will need specialist equipment.
+Ground coffee tends to go stale more quickly than whole bean coffee due to its larger surface area, the aroma molecules are protected once ground and oxygen starts to deteriorate coffee quickly.
+Even when stored correctly, whole beans will hold their flavour for about a month before they begin to turn, whereas ground coffee will deteriorate very quickly.